LTA to conduct independent tests to ensure public buses cannot be controlled remotely by manufacturers

 Mr Siow was responding to questions from MPs Joan Pereira (PAP-Tanjong Pagar) and Melvin Yong (PAP-Radin Mas) on how cybersecurity concerns involving electric public buses are being addressed.

-"Public electric buses are an essential public transport service.
-Hence, cybersecurity vulnerabilities carry higher risk and impact on public safety and service continuity," said Mr Siow.
+Focusing on these vehicles, Mr Siow said: "Public electric buses are an essential public transport service.
+Hence, cybersecurity vulnerabilities carry higher risk and impact on public safety and service continuity."

 He noted that LTA requires the manufacturers of all electric buses in its fleet to have "certified cybersecurity controls to prevent, detect and respond to cyber threats across the vehicle lifecycle" and ensure the security of over-the-air, or wireless, software updates.